UCLA-Hackers/twitter-watson-personality-insights/README.md

 ## Technologies Considered But Not Used
 - p5.js was not used because of it's native onload property.

-## Code Explaination
-- Here, you can either provide a brief summary about your code and perhaps what you learned or you can go into specif detail about how you tackled certain tasks.
-- Use code snippets for placing example code and then describing it
-- Use subheaders to organize your thoughts
-- This is the most important part as it will show other what your code does with out having to download the code.
-- In essense, this will also be a form of notes that you may later reference weeks later

 ## Authors
 - Ysrael "Izzy" Hernandez | [GitHub](https://github.com/ykeanu)
 - Donovan Lowkeen | [GitHub](https://github.com/dlowkeen)